jdotglove/CodeSignal/README.md

   element of a is closest to all other values of a.
 In other words, find the element x in a, which minimizes the following sum: abs(a[0] - x) + abs(a[1] - x) + ... + abs(a[a.length - 1] - x)

+extractEachKth
+ :Given array of integers, remove each kth element from it.